I am passionate about missing persons cases due to a personal family experience of having someone go missing in my family.

 In the footage, it appears Rebecca was distressed and was on the ships internal phone in the crew quarters.
 A young man walks up to her and appears to ask if she’s alright.
 She nods and then walks away from him.
 Even with the Wonder’s numerous surveillance cameras, it is still possible for Rebecca to find a blind spot in such a large ship.
 The ship itself can accommodate 2,400 passengers with 875 staterooms and around 1,000 crew members.
 The ship has 11 public decks across the 1,000 foot ship and with that many people and that much space, it’s easy for Rebecca to go undetected somewhere.

-The detective was said to have undertaken “several days of on board investigations.” however when Rebecca's parents talked to the Bahamian Detective he said he only spend one day on board investigating before flying back home.
+The detective was said to have undertaken “several days of on board investigations.” however, when Rebecca's parents talked to the Bahamian Detective, he said he only spent one day on board investigating before flying back home.
 He had only interviewed a handful of crew members and none of the passengers on the ship.
-The Bahamian police clam there was no foul play in her disappearance.
+The Bahamian police claimed there was no foul play in her disappearance.

 Disney had a private car with blacked out windows waiting for her parent’s and only after the passengers had disembarked were they allowed to go through a back entrance to meet with the captain and some crew.
 Her parents had this to say;

 “Everything was staged by Disney.
 We were taken in a car with blacked out windows, on the boat’s back entrance, as passengers disembarked from the front.
 They took us to a room where they played the CCTV footage of Rebecca where, largely, she appears to be fine.”